hazelcast/hazelcast/docs/design/jet/023-non-corruptible-snapshots.md

 Job restart due to failed snapshot (indeterminate result of `SnapshotVerificationRecord` write) should not trigger yet another snapshot if `suspendOnFailure` is enabled.

-### Manual snapshots (Enterprise version)
+### Exported snapshots (Enterprise version)

-Manual snapshots are performed as follows:
+Exported snapshots are performed as follows:
-1. if the job is running, take snapshot but write data to `exportedSnapshot.<name>` IMap instead of regular snapshot data IMap
+1. if the job is running, take snapshot but write data to `exportedSnapshot.<name>` IMap instead of ordinary snapshot data IMap
-2. if the job is suspended, copy most recent snapshot data to `exportedSnapshot.<name>` IMap
+2. if the job is suspended, copy most recent automatic snapshot data to `exportedSnapshot.<name>` IMap

 First case will benefit from added protection against corruption.
-However, in case of unstable cluster, performing manual snapshot may cause job restart.

-TBD: check if this is actually the case, because for manual snapshots 2nd phase is not executed (?)
-TODO: for manual snapshot we should fail manual snapshot but not restart the job
+`IndeterminateOperationStateException` at the last stage (writing `SnapshotVerificationRecord`) of snapshot export will fail it but it is not known if the snapshot actually succeeded (it could).
+User can try to use such snapshot to restore and it might succeed or not.

 Second case creates a dedicated Jet job which copies `IMap` contents using regular `readMapP` and `writeMapP`.
-They will not be extended to support `failOnIndeterminateOperationState` setting, so it will still be possible that the named snapshot can be silently corrupted.
+They will not be extended to support `failOnIndeterminateOperationState` setting, so it will still be possible that the exported snapshot can be silently corrupted.
+Before copying snapshot data it will be ensured that the automatic snapshot is valid and safe in similar way to restore, by writing `JobExecutionRecord` and failing in case of `IndeterminateOperationStateException`.

 ### Rolling upgrade

-If there is any member in the cluster with a version different from the coordinator, the job does not run, or fails.
-After all members are upgraded, and after the cluster version is increased, then a 5.3 member will find a `JobExecutionRecord` written by an older member and will ignore snapshot id written there.
+Format of data in IMaps will not change.

 ### Performance